-The other day my daughter and I were shopping for some items to decorate her room at college (waaaa!) and she picked up a chicken wire photo holder at Michaels.
+The other day my daughter and I were shopping for some items to decorate her room at college and she picked up a chicken wire photo holder at Michaels.
 She thought it would be a cute way to display photos, verses and sayings above her desk.
-While it wasn’t an exorbitant price – around $20, though I can’t remember exactly, all I could think of were the thrift store frames I have, the huge roll of chicken wire out in the garden that came with our house and the mini clothespins I had bought a few years ago and used only 2.

-In other words, free or $20 – what do you think we chose?
+In other words, free or twenty dollars.
+What do you think we chose?

 How to make a DIY Chicken Wire Photo Holder

 - Thrifted frame in desired size.

 - Paint for frame (if painting) – spray paint or acrylic.